Jrayp/Moku/README.md

 For this guide we will use 8-bit (Complex) tiling, but 4-bit (Simple) tiling works mostly the same way.

-Please refer to [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673) if in doubt, as mokus autotiler is based on that article.
+Please refer to [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673) if in doubt, as Mokus auto-tiler is based on that article.

 This guide is fairly in-depth, but Moku auto-tiling is actually very simple (though fairly powerful) for most use cases.
 The biggest issue will likely be dealing with the tilesheet.